CDCgov/cfa-subgroup-imputer/docs/index.md

 }
 ```

-The package offers built-in enumeration support to handle:
+The package provides support for automatically creating mappings for:
-- Supergroups and subgroups defined by age (`AgeGroupEnumerator`)
-- Arbitrary subgroups present in all supergroups (`CartesianEnumerator`)
+- Age groups (via the `AgeGroupHandler`).
+- Subgroups which are found in all supergroups (via the `OuterProductHandler`), for example stratifying regional supergroups by vaccination status.

+For completeness, the `ArbitraryGroupHandler`, which works based on a user-provided map.
+This is suitable for handling "ragged" combinations of sub and supergroups, such as counties in states.

 ## What is subgroup disaggregation anyways?